Key facts

 The causal, dose-dependent role that alcohol plays in fatal and non-fatal road crashes has been well-established over decades of extensive observational, laboratory and driving simulation research [,,].

-A study in France found that drivers under the influence of alcohol are 17.8 times more likely to be responsible for a fatal accident, and the proportion of fatal accidents which would be prevented if no drivers ever exceeded the legal limit for alcohol is estimated at 27.7%.
+A study in France found that drivers under the influence of alcohol are 17.8 times more likely to be responsible for a fatal collision, and the proportion of fatal collisions which would be prevented if no drivers ever exceeded the legal limit for alcohol is estimated at 27.7%.

 What is the Irish drink driving limit?